aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ![role-png](pseudo-parameters/role.png)

-You’ll then see the IAM policy you described with the CloudFormation template.
-Verify that the SSM parameter ARN is constructed as you expected.
+You should see the IAM policy you described with your CloudFormation template.
+Verify that the ARN for your parameter is constructed as you expected.

 ![policy-png](pseudo-parameters/policy.png)